Ellimac0/SAT-NGP/README.md

 The code has been updated to support CUDA version 12.2.
 Ensure you have the appropriate CUDA version installed in your environment to utilize these changes effectively.

+also, I checked that the code is working on Intel 19010900kf / NVIDIA RTX3070, CUDA 12.2 too.

+## Environment Setup

 ### Tested configurations :